Vynokris/AsteroidsClone/README.md

     <ul>
     <li> The UI was reworked to be more modern. </li>
     <li> All information is at the center of the screen, rendered under all game objects. </li>
+    <li> Some screen shake has been added upon asteroid destruction. </li>
     </ul>
 <li> Asteroids score yeild </li>
     <ul>